CraftTweaker/CraftTweaker/readme.md

 ## License and contributions

 The source code is freely available in here, at GitHub.
-You may modify and redistribute it as long as your mark your own version of MineTweaker as CUSTOMIZED (that is, put CUSTOMIZED in both the jar and mod name).
 The mod itself may be redistributed in modpacks as long as these modpacks are distributed for free.
 No money can be made from the distribution of the mod.

 Want to contribute?
 That's great!
 Contact me if you want to propose or discuss new features.
 Adding new mods is definitely welcome and doesn't need prior permission (just follow the existing structure, add it & make a pull request).
 Credit will be granted appropriately.